Pengxuan-Zhu-Phys/Jarvis-Docs/docs/tutorial/eggbox.md

 2. **Replace The Calculator**: In the `Calculators.Modules` section, replace `EggBox` with your own external tool.
 Change the `source` path to point to your tool's location, and update the `installation` and `initialization` commands to match how your tool is set up and prepared for execution.

 3. **Replace The Input Mapping**: In `execution.input`, specify how your scan parameters map to your calculator's input file format.
-If your tool expects SLHA format instead of JSON, change `type: "Json"` to `type: "SLHA"` and adjust the `actions` accordingly.
+If your tool expects SLHA format instead of JSON, change `type: "JSON"` to `type: "SLHA"` and adjust the `actions` accordingly.
 Update the `variables` list to match the parameter names and expressions your tool expects.

 4. **Replace The Output Mapping**: In `execution.output`, tell Jarvis-HEP which observables to extract from your calculator's output file.
 Replace the variable `z` with the physical quantities your tool produces (e.g., masses, cross-sections, branching ratios).
 Make sure the `type` matches your output file format (JSON, SLHA, plain text, etc.).